Introduction

 Mortgage

 Mortgage is a real security interest attached to the property.
-It is less common than fiduciary ownership in recent bank financing but may still appear in older transactions, corporate structures and private guarantees.
+It is less common than fiduciary ownership in recent bank financing but may still appear in older transactions, corporate structures and private assures.

 Fiduciary Ownership